janiveer/Vigenere/README.md

 the cypher:

 <pre>
-xsltproc Vigenere.xsl examples/Feel_the_Fear.xml
+xsltproc Demo.xsl examples/Feel_the_Fear.xml
 </pre>

 The files in the `spoilers` folder already contain the correct key codes, so don’t peek if you want to solve them yourself!

 <pre>
-xsltproc Vigenere.xsl spoilers/Red_Shift.xml
+xsltproc Demo.xsl spoilers/Red_Shift.xml
 </pre>

 ### Note